octallium/website/docs/tutorials/python/basics/variables.md

 ## Please Consider a Donation ❤️

-All the work is provided free of cost and completely open source, but it needs your support and love to keep the activity sustainable.
+If you would like to see videos and articles coming up much faster then please consider a small donation.
+It needs your support and love to keep the activity sustainable.

 Any support is genuinely appreciated, you can help by sending a small donation by clicking the below link: